-The best way to get in and out of Churchill Downs on the day of the Kentucky Derby is to take a shuttle from Downtown Louisville, the Kentucky Fair and Exposition Center, or Papa John's Cardinal Stadium.
-Keep in mind that there may be a fee for parking in addition to the cost for a round-trip shuttle ticket.
+The best way to get in and out of Churchill Downs on the day of the Kentucky Derby is to take a shuttle from Downtown Louisville, the Kentucky Fair, and Exposition Center, or Papa John's Cardinal Stadium.
+However, keep in mind that there may be a fee for parking in addition to the cost of a round-trip shuttle ticket.

 What to Expect

-The Infield is crowded, the ground is the only sitting area, and nearly everyone is drinking.
-Unless you are one of the first few hundred people to arrive in the infield, you’re not going to be able to get near the few infield spots where you can watch the races.
-Additionally, there are not really many covered areas where you can get out of the elements.
+The Infield is crowded, the ground is the only sitting area, and nearly everyone is drinking throughout the day.
+Additionally, unless you are one of the first few hundred people to arrive in the infield, you’re not going to be able to get near the few infield spots where you can watch the races.
+Furthermore, there are not really many covered areas where you can get out of the elements.

-To Bring or Not To Bring
+What to Bring or Not to Bring

 Visitors to the Kentucky Derby infield can bring cell phones, cameras, camcorders, chairs, food in clear plastic bags, purses, strollers, and blankets, though certain conditions apply.